Pino Logger - Node.js Logging Guide with Examples (2026)

 {"level":30,"time":1711440001001,"pid":12345,"hostname":"your-machine","res":{"statusCode":200,"headers":{}},"msg":"Request completed"}

-Notice the req field, it only contains method, url, headers, remoteAddress, and remotePort.
-Without a serializer, the raw req object would dump hundreds of internal Node.js properties into your log.
+Notice that the req field only includes method, url, headers, remoteAddress, and remotePort.
+Without a serializer, logging the raw req object would include hundreds of internal Node.js properties.
+You can test this by removing req: pino.stdSerializers.req from the config and running the example again.
+The difference should be easy to spot.

-Even though most of the internal Node.js properties were removed by the built-in serializer, it still logs all headers, including cookie, which contains session tokens, tracking IDs, and other sensitive data you definitely don't want in your logs.
+The built-in serializer removes most of the internal Node.js fields, but it still logs all request headers.
+That includes headers such as cookie, which may contain session tokens, tracking IDs, or other sensitive data that should not end up in your logs.

 customSerializer.js